dsuwala/dsuwala/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a recent graduate of the University of Warsaw, Poland with the degree in computational physics.
+I'm a graduate of the University of Warsaw, Poland with the degree in computational physics.
 Currently PhD candidate in computational pharmacology in Eugen Hruska group at Charles University, Czech Republic.
-My research interests cover mostly computational chemistry and biology close to the field of drug research.
-I am also a c++/python programmer with strong focus on numerical analysis and the developement of equation solvers for different models.
-Feel free to explore pinned repositories for example projects.

-Personally, I am also linux enthusiast and I was using both arch linux with i3 window manager as well as gentoo with dwm window manager as daily drivers.
+Python programmer in an academic setting where it is important to learn quick and wide variety of tools depending from an actual research need.
+Interested in modern cloud architectures and familiar with GCP platform.